iamwangbao/wbgit/README.md

-Change 1: add progress display, correct byte and KB unit error
+Change 1: add progress display, correct byte and KB unit error 2021/07/18

+Change 2: add support for multiple file downloads (set the maximum number of downloads to 10, which can be modified), add a single thread to download multiple files in sequence, and compare with multiple threads to download multiple files in sequence after downloading a single file.
+2021/07/22